Thank you for contacting

 or wage garnishment — call us now at +(888) 260 9441 for immediate help.

-100% Bonus Depreciation Phaseout Continues
+100% Bonus Depreciation Restored Under Current Law

 Bonus Depreciation Rules Now in Effect

 The rules apply to assets placed in service during the tax year, not simply purchased.
-Property must be ready and available for its intended business use before the end of the year to qualify for the higher deduction.
+Property must be ready and available for its intended business use before the end of the year to qualify for the deduction.

 Property That May Qualify